hernesto27/SOA_Lab/SOA_Lab2/README.md

 - For this example of **_CEP Service_** the class `CEPServiceDiscovery.java` is responsible to discover services of this category.
 The service category that will be registered as `T-Model` is "`cepService`".

 - Be sure that the library **"juddi-uddi-client-1.0.0.jar"** is add.

+---
+### 4. Discovering and Invoking External RESt Service Project

+- Exercise developed in the classroom.